Configures error bars.

 |"fixed"||Defines the confidential interval in constant values.
 Error bar values are determined by the value option.
 The high and low error bar values are drawn symmetrically up and down from the series point.|

-ValueErrorBarType enum to specify this option when the widget is used as an ASP.NET MVC Control.
+ValueErrorBarType enum to specify this option when the widget is used as an ASP.NET MVC 5 Control or a DevExtreme-Based ASP.NET Core Control.
 This enum accepts the following values: